hmans/flutterby-website/site/docs/01-tutorials/02-quickstart.html.md

 ~~~

 Where, of course, `myproject` is the name of the directory that will contain your project.

+The `site` subdirectory contains the actual source for your website.
+This is the directory you will be doing most development in.

+The project skeleton provided by this generator contains some basic features you will probably need in most projects (like stylesheet and JavaScript files.)
+You can choose to build your site on top of this code; but you can just as well wipe the contents of the `site` directory and start from scratch.

 #### Starting a Local Development Server